gitter-badger/PromiseKit/_posts/2015-05-10-PromiseKit-2.0.markdown

 # PromiseKit 2.0

-Swift was a surprise to us all, no more than to barely-released PromiseKit.
+Swift was a surprise to us all, no more than to the barely-released PromiseKit.
 I quickly wrote an implementation of Promises in Swift to see how it would feel.
 Type-safe promises had their charm, though the compiler was quite difficult to appease in those pre Swift 1.2 days.
 However we had two different promise implementations and they could not bridge.

 It was not immediately obvious how this should be solved.
 Objective-C will never be able to use Swift promises because they are Generic.
-But Swift could not use our Objective-C promises because they have this syntax:
+But Swift could not (trivially) use our Objective-C promises because they have this syntax:

 {% highlight objective-c %}
 - (PMKPromise *(^)(id))then;